Brianleft28/portfolioBrian/README.md

+# Portfolio

-## Styled Components, Material UI
+- Styled Components, Material UI

-## Dynamic data for the portfolio
+- Dynamic data for the portfolio